DLI Frequently Asked Questions

 What does the instructional setting look like for students enrolled in DLI in elementary grades?

 Instruction is delivered in one of two staffing models.
-A co-teach model is two teachers partnered where one teacher teaches in English and the other in Spanish.
+A co-teach model is two teachers partnered where one teacher teaches all content in English and the other in Spanish.
 A self-contained model is one teacher who teaches the content in English and Spanish based on the language of the day/week. *No content repeats.
-In addition, learners receive additional support and intervention as needed for Gifted and Talented and Special Services.

 If I have questions regarding the program, to whom should I direct my inquiries?

 If your student is currently enrolled in the program and your question is in regards to teaching and learning, please contact your learner’s educator or principal.
 If you have questions regarding the Dual Language program or the selection process, please contact Patricia Cheatham, Director of ESL & Bilingual Programs.